Passage planning: Planning stages

 Voyage planning starts with the appraisal stage.
-Before each voyage begins, the navigator should develop a detailed mental model of how the entire voyage will proceed.
+Before each voyage begins, navigators develop a detailed mental model of how the entire voyage will proceed.
 The appraisal stage consists of gathering and contemplating all information relevant to the voyage.
 Much of this appraisal is done by consulting nautical charts, nautical publications and performing a number of technical tasks such as weather forecasting, prediction of tides and currents, and checks of local regulations and warnings.

 Nautical publications are a valuable guide to local conditions and regulations, but they must be updated and actually read to be of any use.
 These publications could include Sailing Directions and Coast Pilots or similar texts produced by other authorities.

-The next stage of the process is known as the planning stage.
-Once information is gathered and considered, the navigator can begin the process of actually laying out the voyage.
+Once information is gathered and considered, the navigator can begin the process of planning the voyage.
 The process involves projecting various future events including landfalls, narrow passages, and course changes expected during the voyage.
 This mental model becomes the standard by which the navigator measures progress toward the goal of a safe and efficient voyage, and it is manifested in a passage plan.

 A good passage plan will include a track line laid out upon the best-scale charts available.
 This track is judged with respect to at least nine separate criteria given in the Guidelines including under-keel clearance, safe speed, air draft, the use of routing and reporting services (TSS and VTS), and the availability of contingencies in case of emergency.